 Matthew is recognized as one of Canada's leading international trade lawyers in the current editions of Chambers Global: The World's Leading Lawyers for Business and the Canadian Legal Lexpert Directory.

-He is an adjunct professor of International Arbitration at the University of Toronto's Faculty of Law, serves as Co-chair of the Public International Law Committee of the Canadian Bar Association, as an officer of the International Bar Association's International Trade and Customs Law Committee and as a Member of the Legal Committee of Transparency International Canada.
+He is an adjunct professor of International Arbitration at the University of Toronto's Faculty of Law, as an officer of the International Bar Association's International Trade and Customs Law Committee and Chair of the Legal Committee of Transparency International Canada.

 Matthew began his career as a foreign service officer with Canada's Department of Foreign Affairs and International Trade.
 From 1993 to 1996, he served in the Congressional and Legal Affairs Section of the Canadian Embassy in Washington, DC, where he focused on economic sanctions legislation and trans-border resource and environmental issues.